RANS Equations with Explicit Data-Driven Reynolds Stress Closure Can Be Ill-Conditioned: Acknowledgment

 \section{Acknowledgment}

-The authors would like to thank Dr.~Gary N.~Coleman of NASA Langley and Dr.~Florian Menter of ANSYS for the helpful discussions during this research.
+The authors would like to thank Dr. Sylvain Laizet of Imperial College London and Prof. Michael Breuer of Helmut-Schmidt-Universit\"at Hamburg for providing us with the high-fidelity simulation data of the flow over periodic hills.
+The authors would also like to thank Dr.~Gary N.~Coleman of NASA Langley and Dr.~Florian Menter of ANSYS for the helpful discussions during this research.
 We gratefully acknowledge Dr.~Scott Murman of NASA Ames and Prof.~Svetlana Poroseva of The University of New Mexico for their constructive comments on the first draft of the manuscript.
+The authors also would like to thank the reviewers for their constructive and valuable comments, which helped improving the quality and clarity of this manuscript.